mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Thursday, 21 August 2025

-- The average temperature today is 12.59˚C,
+- The average temperature today is 12.94˚C,
-- With highs of 12.59˚C and lows of 12.59˚C,
+- With highs of 12.94˚C and lows of 12.94˚C,
-- It may feel like 11.86˚C with scattered clouds
+- It may feel like 12.01˚C with broken clouds
-- The wind speed is 2.49m/s and visibility is 10000m
+- The wind speed is 2.46m/s and visibility is 10000m
-- The pressure is 1018hPa and humidity is 75%
+- The pressure is 1017hPa and humidity is 66%
 - The sun will rise at 05:02 and set at 19:20

 <!-- weather_marker ends -->